Registration required. This retreat is presented via Zoom

-Every year Geshe Dorji Damdul, Director of Tibet House in New Delhi, and one of the official translators for His Holiness 14th Dalai Lama, comes to Root Institute to lead his signature Bodhichitta Retreat.
+This year Geshe Dorji Damdul, Director of Tibet House in New Delhi, and one of the official translators for His Holiness 14th Dalai Lama, is coming to your home to lead his signature Bodhichitta Retreat.
 Geshe-la has a highly energetic and engaging teaching style that covers the more complex topics of emptiness, tenets, relative and ultimate reality, and bodhichitta.

 Geshe Damdul is an eminent scholar, illustrious teacher, author and pioneer in the renaissance of the Nalanda Buddhist Philosophy.
 He has written several important papers for National and International Conferences.
 He is widely known for his inimitable proficiency and interest in science and Buddhism alike.
 He is praised for his eloquent, insightful and powerful teaching style.